snapframework/snap-website/templates/tutorials/snap-api.md

 has requested that profanities be censored and unechoable.
 The parents of PTA also happen to be not very bright and have taken the euphemism "4-letter word" too literally.
 They have requested that we block all 4-letter words.
-For arbitrary reasons, we have decided to respond to echo requests of 4-letter words by sending a `403 Forbidden` error.
+For arbitrary reasons, we've decided to respond to echo requests of 4-letter words by sending a `403 Forbidden` error.

 We'll need `ByteString` utility functions for this, so be sure to add the following line somewhere in your list of `import`s.